KittyGiraudel/site/_posts/2013-02-27-sassy-media-queries.md

 }
 ```

 This outputs exactly the same thing.
-It's really a matter of where you want to put the Media Query call: inside or outside the selector.
+It’s really a matter of where you want to put the Media Query call: inside or outside the selector.

 ## Final words

-That's pretty much it.
-Fairly simple isn't it?
+That’s pretty much it.
+Fairly simple isn’t it?
 This means we can easily add another word in the list without having to copy/paste or code anything.
 Simply put the word.

 However if we add a couple of words, the last one will trigger under 300px device width, which gets kind of small.
 To prevent this, we could reverse the loop, starting from the smallest width, increasing from 10 to 10.